 The story goes that the image usually goes out at night, when the population is asleep, to see how the crops are doing.
 In the mornings, those who take care of him find his little shoes stained with mud.

-In a lateral altar of the parish of San Francisco de Asis in Tepeaca, Puebla, the Santo Niño Doctor of the Sick is venerated, a recent devotion in spite of being an ancient representation.
+In a lateral altar of the parish of San Francisco de Asis in Tepeaca, Puebla, the Santo Niño Doctor of the Sick is venerated, a recent devotion despite being an ancient representation.
 It belonged to the nun Carmen Barrios, who worked at the Concepción Béistegui Hospital in the capital, where she had acquired it through a raffle held by a Josephine sister.

 Also noteworthy is the Niño Jesús de la Salud (Child Jesus of Health).
 Her cult began in a private house in Morelia, Michoacán, by improving the health first of the owners, and later of friends and anyone who requested her favors, according to the versions gathered.
 The fame reached the ears of Archbishop Luis M. Altamirano y Bulnes, who came to meet her and from that moment on asked that she be transferred to the temple of the old convent of Nuestra Señora del Carmen, where she has been venerated since December 15, 1954.